 Spencer: [08:00] Natasha, do you remember any that stand out specifically?

 Natasha: [08:03] I mean for us it’s…I mean off the top of my head, I can’t think of specific ones, but it’s more about just having students be reflective about the process and getting them to understand how media works, who owns media, these sort of critical questions but at the same time understanding that there is a lot of pleasure to be derived from their media use.

 [08:27] Again, it’s not just about finger‑wagging but it’s getting them to understand what they’re doing and for all of us.
 I don’t think this is just an issue for students, I think it’s for all of us.

-[08:38] The central idea that underpins a lot of what we are doing is to move away from all of these banking models of education that I certainly grew up with, and I know Spencer did to a certain extent as well.
-Where students just expect you to come in and we’ll give you some great little nuggets of knowledge that you can take away but we’re more about problem posing and about having students reflect on it.
+[08:38] The central idea that underpins a lot of what we are doing is to move away from all of these banking models of education that I certainly grew up with, and I know Spencer did to a certain extent as well, where students are just expected to come in and we’ll give you some great little nuggets of knowledge that you can take away, but we’re more about problem posing and about having students reflect on it.

 Melissa: [09:25] These small things, right?

 Melissa: [09:33] I guess another question I always tend to have when thinking about encouraging this critical thinking higher level engagements with these sorts of media and digital literacy skills is that inevitably there’s going to be some pushback.
 I’m curious from the students’ perspective if you experience any of that pushback.